Living History Programs

 All events are free to the public, but normal entrance fees to apply.
 No signup is necessary.
 Please dress for the elements as most programs take place outside.
 Please check back frequently as we continue to add events.
 Are you interested in becoming a living historian, or are you part of a reenactment group who wants to support our program?
 Contact the Living History Coordinator for more information.

-Programs will take place at the Visitor Center, at 10am, 12pm, and 2pm on the following days:
+Programs will take place at the Visitor Center, at 10am and 2pm each Saturday and Sunday from Memorial Day through August 16th.

 Learn more about what it takes to fire Civil War Artillery.